Benzodiazepines and Z-Drugs

 It is never too late to come off this medication and there are significant health benefits to reducing the amount taken

 Patients will be reviewed to ensure that they are appropriate for reduction.
-Patients with certain conditions, who are palliative or under advice from secondary care will not be involved.
+Patients with certain conditions, who are palliative or under care and prescribed from secondary care will not be involved.
 Patients will be advised if they need to continue taking the drug, and if not provided with the support to reduce and eventually stop taking them.

 We recognise that people have been using these drugs for some time and it may not always be easy, however we will provide tailored individual support through a controlled and managed withdrawal.